hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/heart-icon/README.md

 The following two numbers set the size of the image we can see: width followed by height.

 Since here the entirety of the icon should be visible, you should set the `viewBox` attribute to `0 0 24 24`.

+## Step 4

+Before you begin coloring the image in, you should nest one `path` element inside your `svg` element to give the image shape.

+Create a `path` element.